unil-lettres/dilps-tiresias/README.md

 ## Introduction

-Dilps is a web application based on GraphQL for the API and Angular for the client.
+Dilps/Tiresias is a web application based on GraphQL for the API and Angular for the client.

 ## Installation